rundfunk47/stinsen/README.md

 }
 ```

 The `Route`-enum defines all the possible routes that can be performed from the current coordinator.
-The function `resolve(route: Route)` is responsible for providing the transition and the actual view that we will route to.
+The function `resolve(route: Route)` is responsible for providing the transition and the actual view/coordinator that we will route to.
 This can be combined with a factory in the coordinator as well.

 To perform these transitions, we use `@EnviromentObject` to fetch a reference to the Coordinators context: